-PROBLEM: SOUND & NOISE PASSING THROUGH AN EXISTING WINDOW
+PROBLEM: SOUND AND NOISE PASSING THROUGH AN EXISTING WINDOW

 SOLUTION: SOUNDPROOF THE WINDOW